curl/everything-curl/usingcurl/uploads.md

 you have used locally, you specify it in the URL:

     curl -T uploadthis ftp://example.com/this/directory/remotename

+FTP and SFTP also support *appending* to the target file when uploading instead of overwriting, with the `--append` option:

+    curl -T uploadthis --append ftp://example.com/directory/remotename

 Learn much more about FTPing in the [FTP with curl](../ftp/) section.